 Did you know that the average person walks the equivalent of four times around the world during their lifetime?
-Given this fact, it’s hardly surprising the appearance and condition of our feet can sometimes become neglected, especially outside of flip flop season when we know few people will see them.
+Given this fact, it’s hardly surprising that we can sometimes neglect the appearance and condition of our feet, especially outside flip-flop season when we know few people will see them.

 Fortunately, a spa pedicure is just the trick for making your feet look and feel their very best all year round.
-Why suffer dry skin, overgrown nails or callouses when you can have smooth, soft and perfectly polished tootsies?
-Even those with feet already in tip top condition will enjoy the massaging and pampering involved in a relaxing, professional pedicure.
+Why suffer dry skin, overgrown nails or callouses, when you can have smooth, soft and perfectly polished tootsies?
+Even if your feet are already in tip-top condition, you will enjoy the massaging and pampering involved in a relaxing, professional pedicure.

 Most pedicures comprise foot exfoliation to remove dead skin cells, nail filing, cuticle neatening, and the application of one or more nail polishes.
 Nowadays, many pedicures see the lower half of the legs massaged also, making the experience all the more luxurious for spa guests.

 As a general rule: the longer your pedicure appointment is, the more pampering you can expect to be included as part of your treatment.

 While procedures and practices differ between different spas, you can typically expect the following during your treatment:

 STEP #1 - SOAK: After removing your shoes and socks, you will be asked to soak your feet in a warm, bubbling foot bath, or basin.
 Some spas may provide a massage chair for guests to sit in at this stage, and/or some reading material if desired.

 STEP #2 - FILE: Up to 15 minutes later, your nail technician will remove one of your feet from the bath, so that she/he can trim and file each of your toenails into an attractive and uniform shape.
 The other foot will be left to soak to allow your cuticles to remain soft and easy to manipulate.